corygold-dev/FocusFit/README.md

 > Focus Deeply.
 Move Your Body.
 Build Habits.

 A comprehensive productivity and fitness app that combines focused work sessions with energizing exercise routines.
-Build consistent habits with smart notifications and personalized workouts.
+Build consistent habits with smart notifications, personalized workouts, and detailed progress tracking.

 ## Features